-In Tab.~\ref{tab:time} are reported the computation time needed to compute the eigenvalue Taylor coefficients up to $D=12$.
+Tab.~\ref{tab:time} reports the computation time needed to compute the eigenvalue Taylor coefficients up to $D=12$.
 Here, only a single eigenvalue depending on two parameters ($N=2)$ is considered.
 In this case, it can be observed that between 20\% and 40\% of the global time is impacted by the LU factorization of the bordered matrix which is required for the computation of the first derivative.
 Higher derivatives ($12 \times 12 =144$ in total) are comparatively cheaper to compute thanks to the efficiency of the forward and backward (FB) substitution used to solve \eqref{eq:Bordered} for the multiple RHS.

 The last column in Tab.~\ref{tab:time} shows the ratio between the global cost, indicated by the total time, and the computation time for one run of the eigenvalue solver.
 If the ratio is relatively high for small size matrices for which the eigenvalue computation is cheap, it tends to 1 for large algebraic systems.
 In this situation, the cost for the eigenvalue derivatives becomes marginal and this renders the method very advantageous for large size matrices or for more complicated problems like quadratic eigenvalue problems.
-To given some element of comparison, if finite differences were used, more than five eigenvalue problem solves are already required to compute the all partial derivatives up to the second order.
+To give some element of comparison, if finite differences were used, more than five eigenvalue problem solves are already required to compute all partial derivatives up to the second order.

-The algorithm can benefit for parallelism through eigenvalue computation \cite{SLEPc}, linear solver \cite{Mumps, Petsc} and to build the numerous matrix/vector multiplications from RHS (see \eqref{eq:Bordered}).
+The algorithm can benefit from parallelism through eigenvalue computation \cite{SLEPc}, linear solver \cite{Mumps, Petsc} and to build the numerous matrix/vector multiplications from RHS (see \eqref{eq:Bordered}).
 The peak memory usage arises during LU factorization.

-It worth noting that the number of terms appearing in each RHS and the number of RHS depends strongly on the order of the derivatives.
+It is worth noting that the number of terms appearing in each RHS and the number of RHS depends strongly on the order of the derivatives.
 The crossover point between the linear solve and the construction of the RHS building is reached when $D=9$.
 If $D$ is further increased, the time for the computation of the RHS becomes dominant as illustrated in Tab.~\ref{tab:time}.